pablott/property_list/README.md

 - normalize: it takes the overall rating and normalize from 0..100 to 0..10.
 It checks if the value is present and returns a placeholder text if the value is missing.
 - convert: converts currencies.
 I made it in a way that can take an extra argument to pick the output currency.
 It is not very useful in this case because all conversions are VEF-EUR, it is there just to show how it could be extended if there were more curriencies to convert to.
 It checks if the value is present.

+## UI
+I have used Vue Material components.
+The blue star indicates a featured property.

 ## Project setup (original vue-cli instructions)
 ```
 npm install